YuriMatyash/Algorithms/README.md

 # Algorithms
-A collection of algorithm learnt during Algorithms 1+2 at H.I.T(Holon's Institute of Technology) All implemented in python for the sake of learning and deep understanding
+A collection of algorithm learnt during Algorithms 1+2 at H.I.T(Holon's Institute of Technology)<br>
+All implemented in python for the sake of learning and deep understanding

 ## Algorithms covered

-There are `util functions` and there are the main algorithms All of these are covered inside `graphAlgorithms.py`
+There are `util functions` and there are the main algorithms<br>
+All of these are covered inside `graphAlgorithms.py`

 - `transpose()`                 - transpose graph